Zennoon/alx-higher_level_programming/0x00-python-hello_world/README.md

 6-concat.py: This script introduces string concatenation using the + operator.
 It concatenates two strings stored in variables along with a space between them.

+7-edges.py: This scripts delves further into string slicing, and playing with negative indices.
+Instead of using negative indices, the len function could have been used, but the Zen of Python's third principle is 'Simple is better than complex'.